Supplement companies have become L-Carnitine pushers.

 The recommended doses above should cause no side effects.
 I suggest splitting the daily total into two servings because large single servings can cause a bit of an upset stomach.

-With larger than recommended doses, a person might experience nausea, vomiting, diarrhea, stomach pain…similar abdominal and intestinal issues that can occur with high doses of BCAAs, Creatine etc.
+With larger than recommended doses, a person might experience nausea, vomiting, diarrhea, stomach pain…similar abdominal and intestinal issues that can occur with high doses of BCAAs, Creatine or Beta Alanine etc.

 Some people are Carnitine non-responders according to evidence but this isn’t a side effect as much as it is a lack of benefit.